Three Faces of Sin

-Three Faces of Sin (Le Puits aux trois vérités) is a 1961 French language motion picture comedy directed by François Villiers, based on novel by Jean-Jaques Gauthier.
+Three Faces of Sin (Le Puits aux trois vérités) is a 1961 French language motion picture comedy directed by François Villiers, based on the novel by Jean-Jacques Gautier.
 The music score is by Maurice Jarre.
 The film stars Michèle Morgan, Jean-Claude Brialy, Catherine Spaak and Scilla Gabel.

 It tells the story of a painter who parts from his mistress and marries her daughter.